robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-engaging-pupils-in-learning.md

 ## Week 6: making judicious use of practical skills in relation to promoting good progress and demonstrating good subject and curriculum knowledge

 There are no self-study materials this week.
-Instead, you will meet your mentor to present your findings from this module's practitioner inquiry.
+Instead, you will meet your mentor to present your findings from this moudle’s practitioner inquiry.

 Duration: minutes.

 ### Mentors

 The ECT does not have any self-study materials this week.
-Instead, they should present to you their findings from this module's practitioner inquiry.
+Instead, they should present to you their findings from this moudle’s practitioner inquiry.

 [View mentor materials](/ucl/year-2-inquiry-into-engaging-pupils-in-learning/autumn-week-6-mentor-materials)